 I attempted suicide

 We are here to support you.
 Whether it be through a phone call with one of our caring and professionally trained staff or our support group for survivors of a suicide attempt, we want to provide you with a safe space to share and heal.
-We can be reached 24 hours a day, 7 days a week by calling 211 or 1-800-273-8255.
+We can be reached 24 hours a day, 7 days a week by calling 1-800-273-8255.

 In suicide prevention, life experience with suicide is referred to as “lived experience.”
 People with lived experience include those who have suicidal thoughts or behaviors or someone who has attempted suicide.